Alternative Schools Movement

 OriginatedSeveral centuries ago, with the rise of standardized education – but, since the late 1800s as a discernable movement

 SynopsisThe term “Alternative Education” has been applied to many educational movements, curriculum innovations, and teaching approaches that, considered en masse, are linked only in their rejection of mainstream philosophies and practices.
 For the most part, specific types of Alternative Education are fitted to discourses that sit in the upper right regions of our map, and many are specifically affiliated with Authentic Learning and Progressivism, with strong links to Activity- and Experience-Focused Discourses (especially Learning Design and Activist Discourses) and approaches that emphasize group process (e.g., Discourses on Individual Learning in Group Settings and Discourses on Learning Collectives).
-Notable specific movements and examples of Alternative Education include:
+Notable specific movements and examples of Alternative Education (listed chronologically) include:

 - Friends Schools (Quaker Schools) (first appeared in the early-1700s) – Rooted in the beliefs and practices of Religious Society of Friends (the Quakers), Friends Schools aim to provide both a good academic education and a community-based, spiritually rich character education.

 - Montessori Method (Maria Montessori, late-1800s) – Positioning the child as an eager learner, and informed by principles consistent with Non-Trivial Constructivisms, the Montessori Method regards education as the release of human potentialities.
 It is based on close observation of the child and structured within carefully prepared environment to support learner initiative.
 Defining qualities of such environments include mixed-age classrooms (typically in clusters that span ~3 years), optional sets of study, specialized classroom materials made from natural materials, physical settings scaled to the learner, low teacher-student ratios, and very well-trained teachers.
 (See also Montessori's Four Places of Development, under Cognitive Developmentalisms.)
 Associated discourses include: